Strymon Zelzah Review

 If you have questions about our Strymon Zelzah review, or perhaps one of the other pedals we mentioned, feel free to drop us a line in the comments section below.

-Written by GC Editorial on Pedals and Info
+Written by Guitar Chalk on Pedals & Info

 Comment Policy: You're down to leave a comment?
 That's awesome.
 Keep in mind that comments are moderated and rel="nofollow" is in use.
 Please avoid any spammy keywords or a domain as your name, otherwise your comment will be deleted.
 Let's stay on topic, keep questions relevant and have a meaningful conversation.
 All the best.